haskell/cabal/release-notes/Cabal-3.12.1.0.md

   to prepare the sources for a package, as there are other steps that one might also need to perform:

-    - running pre-processors (such as alex/happy)
+    - running pre-processors (such as alex/happy);
     - running pre-build hooks or custom logic
-      (in build-type: Hooks or build-type: Custom or Configure)
+      (in build-type: Hooks or build-type: Custom or Configure).

   Consumers wanting to prepare the sources of a package, e.g. in order to launch a REPL session, are advised to run `setup repl --repl-multi-file=<fn>` instead.